Complex Care

 These could include enteral/PEG feeding, stoma care, gastrostomy feeding, nasopharyngeal suctioning, oral suctioning, bowel management, oxygen therapy and tracheostomy care.

 It can be difficult for patients and their families to find carers with the experience required for individual complex care needs.
-Finding the right carer can be difficult for those seeking complex care.
+This is even more evident due to the aging population in the UK and the shortage of health workers.

 This is why training centres, like Caring for Care, are so important.
 We provide the training that is necessary in order for carers to deliver better care for individuals with complex care requirements.